Continuing Education Activity

 Divers with preexisting or prior lung disease are at increased risk of pulmonary barotrauma while diving.
 Any person with current or preexisting lung disease should be medically screened before diving.
 Individuals with asthma (controlled or uncontrolled), obstructive lung disease, emphysema, bullae, cysts or cystic lung disease, fibrosis, tuberculosis (active or past), sarcoidosis, and spontaneous pneumothorax history are at increased risk for pulmonary barotrauma during diving.
 Many diving injuries and fatalities are avoidable.

-Following a pre diving checklist, assessing equipment for proper functioning before each dive and adhering to safe diving practices with appropriate education and training is paramount to saving lives and preventing future injury.
-Divers should be warned against multiple daily dives, diving, and flying on the same day and trying to shove their dive profile.
+Following a pre-diving checklist, assessing equipment for proper functioning before each dive, and adhering to safe diving practices with appropriate education and training is paramount to saving lives and preventing future injury.
+Divers should be warned against multiple daily dives, diving, and flying on the same day, and trying to alter their dive profile.
 Recent studies have shown that aerobic exercises before a dive or during decompression stop may decrease the post-dive gas bubble formation.

 Enhancing Healthcare Team Outcomes

 More and more individuals from all age groups are learning and continuing to dive.
-Barotrauma is the most common reported diving-related injury with arterial gas embolism related pulmonary barotrauma being the second most common diving related cause of death.
+Barotrauma is the most commonly reported diving-related injury, with arterial gas embolism-related pulmonary barotrauma being the second most common diving-related cause of death.
 Divers that suffer any form of pulmonary barotrauma need to be medically evaluated before returning to diving.
 Health care providers need to be aware of the recommendations for fitness to dive.
 Air-gas emboli related to pulmonary barotrauma can be a severe life-threatening event.
-Physicians and providers need to recognize these dangers quickly to diagnose and treat for improved patient outcomes.
-Asthmatics with a mild and well-controlled condition may be permitted to dive under restricted circumstances.
+An interprofessional team including EMS providers, emergency clinicians, nurses, and hyperbaric medicine clinicians must recognize these dangers quickly to diagnose and treat for improved patient outcomes.
+[Level 5] Patients with asthma with a mild and well-controlled condition may be permitted to dive under restricted circumstances.